top of page

 The verb 'keep' has an intriguing etymology that traces its origins to the Old English word 'cēpan,' which meant to hold, possess, or guard.
 This Old English term can be further linked to the Proto-Germanic word 'kapōną,' signifying the act of capturing or seizing.
 Beyond this, it finds its roots in the Proto-Indo-European base 'kap-' or 'kāp-,' which conveys the idea of grasping or taking hold of something firmly.
 Over centuries, the word 'keep' has evolved and expanded in meaning, encompassing notions of retaining, maintaining, or preserving something in one's possession, control, or care, reflecting its rich linguistic heritage.

-Find the meaning of keep:
+Quiz: Find the meaning of the verb keep:

 Try Again!